debezium/debezium-incubator/README.md

 Then the Oracle connector can be built like so:

     $ mvn clean install -pl debezium-connector-oracle -am -Poracle -Dinstantclient.dir=/path/to/instant-client-dir

+## For Oracle 11g

+To run Debezium oracle connector with Oracle 11g, add these additional parameters.
+If run with Oralce 12c, leave these parameters to default.

+"database.tablename.case.insensitive": "true"
+"database.position.version": "v1"

 ## Contributing